 Thank you for choosing our outboard motor.
 This Owner's Manual contains information needed for proper operation, maintenance and care.
-A thorough understanding of these simple instructions will help you obtain maximum enjoyment from our motor.
+A thorough understanding of these simple instructions will help you obtain maximum enjoyment.
 If you have any question about the operation or maintenance of your outboard motor, please consult our dealer.